Adamant-im/ETH-transactions-storage/README.md

 # Indexer for Ethereum to get transaction list by ETH address
 Known Ethereum nodes lack functionality to get transaction list for ETH address (account).
-Indexer allows to explore transactions by Ethereum address and obtain a history of every user|wallet in just a move, like Etherscan does.
+This Indexer allows to explore transactions by Ethereum address and obtain a history of any user|wallet in just a move, like Etherscan does.

 Indexer is written in Python.
 It works as a service in background:
 - connects to Ethereum node (works well with geth or parity, others are not tested)
 - stores all transactions in Postgres database
+- provides data for API to get transactions by address

 ## Stored information
 All indexed transactions includes (database field names shown):